 Do keep in mind that while Splatoon sets the bar pretty high with its motion controls, they are not as responsive in each game.
 How well the gyro responds to your movements varies from title to title, as not every developer put´s as much attention in implementing this type of controls.

 Don´t go buying any title just because you want to scratch your shooter itch.
 I would recommend, as always, to at least read some reviews first to see if the controllers work as intended.
+If you want to see these same lists, but for the PlayStation 4, check out our article here.

 And of course, if you want to play some shooting games with the gyro you will need a compatible controller as well.
 Head over to our collection of Joy-Con and Pro Controllers to find the one that most suits you.
 And if you want to buy them while they are on sale, join our mailing list!